HacKanCuBa/blake2signer/docs/docs/examples.md

 !!! info "New in v2.0.0"

-You can set the compression ratio to your needs, and define when is data considered to be sufficiently compressed.
+You can set the compression ratio to your needs, and define when data is considered to be sufficiently compressed.
 This plays very well when [using a custom compressor](#using-a-custom-compressor), and lets you tweak the auto-compression mechanism.
-It can be any value between 0 and 99.
+It can be any value between 0 and below 100.
 The default value is 5, meaning that data is considered sufficiently compressed when its size is reduced more than 5%.

 === "Source"